 The Superintendent is the Chief Executive Officer of the Board and the Chief Education Officer of the Division, reporting directly to the corporate Board, and is accountable to the Board of Trustees for the conduct and operation of the Division.
-The Superintendent directs school operations towards the achievement of the educational goals established by the Board and the direction provided by the Inspiring Hearts and Minds vision.
+The Superintendent directs school operations towards the achievement of the educational goals established by the Board and the direction provided by Board's mission, vision and strategic plan.
 All Board authority delegated to the staff of the Division is delegated through the Superintendent.